ramiel/router.js/README.md

 The router can be instantiated with several options:

 - __engine__: A function that returns an instance of a custom engine, usually an external package.
-- __ignoreCase__: If `true` that route will check the case of the path when matching.
+- __ignoreCase__: If `true` that route will NOT check the case of the path when matching.
 Default to false.
 - __basePath__: A base path to ignore.
 If, for example, the basePath is `/blog`, any path will exclude that string.
 In this case `/blog/post/:id` can be simply written as `/post/:id`

 ```js